YahooArchive/YaraParser/README.md

 	* [punc-file]: File contains list of pos tags for punctuations in the treebank, each in one line

 	*	 Other options (__there are 128 combinations of options and also beam size and thread but the default is the best setting given a big beam (e.g. 64)__)
+		* --cluster-file [cluster-file] Brown cluster file: at most 4096 clusters are supported by the parser (default: empty)

+			 * The format should be the same as https://github.com/percyliang/brown-cluster/blob/master/output.txt

 	 	 * beam:[beam-width] (default:64)